-Landmark’s land surveyors provide a wide variety of services for our public- and private-sector clients.
-They perform comprehensive land surveying services for our commercial, residential, industrial, institutional, transportation and utility (roads, water and sewer, communications corridors, and pipeline) projects to support property acquisition, planning, civil engineering and architectural design, linear/route surveys, and construction layout services and as-built surveys.
+Land surveying comprises a wide range of services – including topographic, boundary, ALTA and other types of surveys and construction-phase services – which Landmark’s surveying department performs for public- and private-sector clients.
+Staff performs comprehensive surveying services for our commercial, industrial, institutional, residential, transportation and utility (roads, water and sewer, communications corridors, and pipeline) projects to support property acquisition, planning, civil engineering and architectural design, linear/route surveys, construction stakeout, and as-built certifications.

-Geographic information systems (GIS) data allows for the display and management of spatial data including survey and design data, scientific findings and historical records, and combined with survey technology and robotics, GIS helps staff to expedite the collection of data needed for successful and cost-effective survey project management, while maintaining high quality results for the client.
+Geographic information systems (GIS) data allows for the display and management of spatial data including survey and design data, scientific findings and historical records.
+Combined with survey technology and robotics, GIS helps staff to expedite the collection of data needed for successful and cost-effective project management while maintaining high quality results.

 Topographic and Boundary Surveys